 Never has there been a more exciting, or free, time to visit Saudi Arabia.
 Since launching its tourism e-visa in 2019, the Kingdom has opened its doors to the world to discover and enjoy its ancient heritage sites and thriving modern cities, not to mention its glorious Red Sea and Arabian Gulf coastline with its ample diving sites.
-But while the abaya and head coverings haven’t been mandatory for female travellers since 2019, packing for a holiday to Saudi Arabia can be daunting.
+But while the abaya and head coverings haven’t been mandatory for female travellers since 2019, packing for a holiday to Saudi Arabia can still be a little daunting.
+But it shouldn’t have to be.
 Luckily, the Kingdom’s new dress code is easy to follow, encouraging travellers to opt for loose, flowy clothes that cover the shoulders and knees but without the pressure of too much covering up.
-Here’s what to wear in Saudi Arabia.
+In resorts, however, feel free to take a little more liberty – and both swimsuits and shorts are welcome.
+Here’s what to wear in Saudi Arabia for women in 2024.

 A loose linen or cotton shirt, or a handful in different styles, colours and fabrics, are wardrobe staples when travelling to Saudi Arabia.
 They can be thrown over leggings, wide-leg trousers or a midi skirt for a day or exploring, or dressed up with some wide-leg trousers or a floaty maxi skirt and heels for the evening.
 Make sure your loose collared shirt is breathable to cope with the country’s hot and often very humid weather.